srokicki/HybridDBT/README.md

 ## <a name="contributors"></a> Contributors and Publications

 Project has been developed at University of Rennes, France (INRIA/IRISA).
-Main contributors are <a href="http://people.irisa.fr/Simon.Rokicki/index.html">Simon Rokicki</a>, Erven Rohou and Steven Derrien.
+Main contributors are <a href="http://people.irisa.fr/Simon.Rokicki/index.html">Simon Rokicki</a>, Arthur Blanleuil, Erven Rohou and Steven Derrien.

 The framework has been presented at DATE'17.
 Document can be found <a href="https://hal.archives-ouvertes.fr/hal-01423639v1">here</a>.
+Same framework is also used for a paper at DATE'18 named <a href="https://hal.archives-ouvertes.fr/hal-01653110v2"> Supporting Runtime Reconfigurable VLIWs Cores Through Dynamic Binary Translation</a>